yratof/gutenberg/packages/block-editor/src/components/rich-text/README.md

 *Optional.* Called when the block can be removed. `forward` is true when the selection is expected to move to the next block, false to the previous block.

-### `formattingControls: Array`
+### `disallowFormats: Array | Boolean`

-*Optional.* By default, all formatting controls are present.
-This setting can be used to fine-tune formatting controls.
-Possible items: `[ 'bold', 'italic', 'strikethrough', 'link' ]`.
+*Optional.* By default, all kinds of formatting can be used in RichText.
+This setting can be used to disallow all, or certain, formats.
+Set to true to disallow all formats.
+Use an array with format names to disallow those formats.

 ### `isSelected: Boolean`